Sex Workers Say Porn On Google Drive Is Suddenly Disappearing - Slashdot

 CuteFluffyKitten00x

+Im sorry but this is not an option for joe six pack chaturbate winners.
+I work with people who have a over a decade of experience in IT and software development who can barely set up TLS.

-Google warned them, so what's the problem (Score:2)
+Google warned them, so what's the problem (Score:3, Insightful)

 Re: (Score:3)